 Welcome to Our Community

-The Lewis & Clark Graduate School of Education and Counseling offers graduate degrees, licensure, and additional endorsements for teachers, educational leaders, school counselors, school psychologists, addiction counselors, licensed professional counselors, and marriage, couple, and family therapists.
+The Lewis & Clark Graduate School of Education and Counseling offers graduate degrees, licensure, and additional endorsements for teachers, K-12 and higher education leaders, school counselors, school psychologists, addiction counselors, licensed professional counselors, and marriage, couple, and family therapists.
 Our students are diverse in age, income, experience, and educational and cultural backgrounds.
 They go on to serve communities through successful careers across the nation as well as the globe.

 The graduate school is committed to serving every student by providing a learning environment built around the values and practices associated with critical thinking, individual growth, and social justice.
 Our programs prepare you to meet the complex challenges of professional life within a diverse and changing society.
 Programs combine rigorous academic work with challenging field-based experiences, integrating innovative research from related fields and considering the complex ethical and legal issues that rest at the heart of each profession.
 The curriculum reflects the theories, techniques, research, modes of application, and contemporary reform movements within each professional field.